Italy - England player ratings: Marks out of 10, analysis, video

 England player ratings

 Jordan Pickford: 6 – Made a couple of good stops to deny Insigne and Chiesa, but should have done better on Italy’s equalizer.
-Saved two penalties, but couldn’t do enough.
+Rarely tested and distribution was a little hasty at times.
+Saved two penalties to give England a chance to win.
+Overall, what a tournament he had.

 Kyle Walker: 7 – Recovered well when playing at center back on a few occasions.
 Switched to his favored right back spot.
 Solid defensively.